Burmese people in China: Refugees

 Yunnan province sheltered tens of thousands of refugees during periods of intensified clashes between Myanmar's military and ethnic armed organisations throughout the 2010s.
 Between 7,000 and 10,000 Kachin refugees entered camps in Yunnan fleeing fighting in 2011.
 Soon after the initial displacement, refugees were potentially denied entry or forcibly returned to IDP camps in Myanmar.
-China denied accusations of forcing refugees back stating that those sent back were not refugees.
+China denied accusations of forcing refugees back, stating that those sent back were not refugees.
 Following the 2015 Kokang offensive in Myanmar, many Burmese nationals fled across the border to China.
 According to the United Nations, the conflict drove 70,000 people across the border into China with 27,000 remaining in China until 2016.
 Renewed clashes in Kokang in 2017 sent at least 20,000 people to enter border camps set up in China.
 The refugees received humanitarian assistance from the Chinese government.

 In 2021, in the wake of the intensifying violence after the 2021 Myanmar coup d'état, China scrambled to secure its borders and limit refugees over fears of COVID-19.
 Seven thousand border guards were deployed to erect barbed wire fences near major border crossings.
 While China no longer allows Myanmar refugees or asylum seekers, many of Myanmar's internally displaced people (IDPs) conduct cross-border trade as border residents.
-The Chinese government continues to use a localized model of border control to prevent a large influx of refugees through providing cross-border livelihoods for displaced Burmese nationals on the border.
+The Chinese government continues to use a localized model of border control to prevent a large influx of refugees by providing cross-border livelihoods for displaced Burmese nationals on the border.